docker/docs/release-notes/docker-ce.md

 > of the `ADD` instruction of Dockerfile when referencing a remote `.tar.gz` file.
 The issue will be
 > fixed in Docker 17.06.1.

-> **Note**: Starting with Docker CE 17.06, Ubuntu packages are also available for IBM z Systems
+> **Note**: Starting with Docker CE 17.06, Ubuntu packages are also available
-> using the s390x architecture.
+> for IBM Z using the s390x architecture.

 > **Note**: Docker 17.06 by default disables communication with legacy (v1)
 > registries.
 If you require interaction with registries that have not yet